From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Method

 \subsection{Knowledge Encouragement Preference Optimization}

-To further align the knowledge correctness and confidence, we propose a Knowledge Encouragement Preference Optimization (KEPO) for the Knowledge Generator $\pi_\phi(\cdot)$.
-We observed that some hit knowledge, which includes the ground truth answer, shows lower confidence, while some missed knowledge shows higher confidence.
-We calculate the confidence of knowledge generation sample $K$ as Equation \eqref{eq: kgen conf}, which is the normalized perplexity of the model, where $T$ denotes number of tokens of $K$, and $p_{\pi_{\phi}}(K_t|K_{<t})$ denotes conditional probability for $t$-th token.

-The reason could be that KBVQA task requires circuitous knowledge to answer the question, rather than directly appearing in the image.
-Thus, the MLLM is less confident when generating such knowledge without vision-language anchors.
+To further align the knowledge correctness and confidence, we propose a Knowledge Encouragement Preference Optimization (KEPO) for the Knowledge Generator.
+The misalignment reason could be that KBVQA task requires circuitous knowledge outside the vision-language input to answer the question, rather than those directly appearing in the question or image.
 In our paper, we propose to encourage the less-confident but helpful knowledge, while rejecting the over-confident but unhelpful one.
-In this way, the MLLM is calibrated to learn when to be more assured in generating the knowledge.
+In this way, the MLLM is calibrated to learn when to be more assured.

+\textbf{Self-Encouragement Pair Construction. } We first sample a set of knowledge $\mathcal{K}$ from the Knowledge Generator after HDFT $\pi^\text{HDFT}_\phi(\cdot)$ as the reference model.
+The self-sampled pairs lower the KEPO difficulty.
+We calculate the confidence of knowledge generation sample $K$ as Equation \eqref{eq: kgen conf}, which is the normalized generation likelihood of the reference model.
+The $T$ denotes number of tokens of $K$, and $p_{\pi_{ref}}(K_t|K_{<t})$ denotes conditional probability for $t$-th token.